Frequently Asked Questions

 Q: How do I transfer to another university?

+You must contact the university you are wanting to transfer to, to find out what they require from you.
 You can apply to the other university, but please be aware that Degree requirements are not the same in all universities.
 If you plan to transfer and then graduate from another university, then BU Degree requirements will not apply to you.
-You should also be aware that universities typically have “residency requirements,” which means that in order to graduate from a particular university, there is a minimum number of credits you need from that university.
+You should also be aware that universities typically have “residency requirements,” which means that in order to graduate from a particular university, there is a minimum number of credits you must complete at that university.
 It is very common for universities to require that you take the final two years of a four-year Degree at that university, so transferring after three years is difficult.
 Also, be aware that split courses can transfer awkwardly if you only have one out of the two parts.
-For example, it is often better to take Intro Psych I and II rather than just Intro Psych I if you plan to transfer elsewhere.
+For example, it is often better to take Intro Psych I and II at your current university, rather than just Intro Psych I if you plan to transfer elsewhere.

 Q: If I am already a BU student, can I take courses at another university (e.g. in a summer session or by correspondence) and transfer those courses to my Degree?

 Yes, but be aware that there is a limit to the total number of credits you can transfer and when you are allowed to take courses elsewhere (see the Residency Requirements FAQ).
 You must complete the Letter of Permission Form and send it and any required documents to the Registrar’s Office.